Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Appendix

-\textbf{Randomized smoothing model by \cite{advSmooth_nips_2019}: } We also compare with the state-of-the-art certification models, `SmoothAdv' by \cite{advSmooth_nips_2019} for our experiments on certification using randomized smoothing in section \ref{sec_l2certify}.
-We train the SmoothAdv models by choosing random noise vectors followed by an adaptive adversarial attack with specified $\ell_2$ threat boundary of $\epsilon$ at each iteration.
+\textbf{Randomized smoothing model by \cite{advSmooth_nips_2019}: } We also compare with the state-of-the-art certification models, called `SmoothAdv', by \cite{advSmooth_nips_2019} for our experiments on $\ell_2$ certification We train the SmoothAdv models by choosing random noise vectors followed by an adaptive adversarial attack with specified $\ell_2$ threat boundary of $\epsilon$ at each iteration.
 The noise vectors are sampled from an isotropic Gaussian distribution $\mathcal{N}(0,\sigma^2I)$.

-We note that the training hyper-parameter $\epsilon$ has the most significant impact on the certification curve for a SmoothAdv model (please refer to Table 7-15 in \citep{advSmooth_nips_2019} for more details).
+We note that the training hyper-parameter $\epsilon$ has the most significant impact on the certification curve for a SmoothAdv model (please refer to Table 7-15 of \citep{advSmooth_nips_2019} for more details).
 For our experiments, we train $4$ different SmoothAdv models with $\epsilon = \{0.25, 0.5, 1, 2\}$ and $\sigma=0.5$ using adaptive PGD attack with $10$ steps.
 We denote them as SmoothAdv$_{\sigma=0.5, \epsilon= 0.25}$, SmoothAdv$_{\sigma=0.5, \epsilon= 0.5}$, SmoothAdv$_{\sigma=0.5, \epsilon= 1}$ and SmoothAdv$_{\sigma=0.5, \epsilon= 2}$ respectively.
-We use the same training set-up and other hyper-parameters as specified in their Github page \footnote{\href{https://github.com/Hadisalman/smoothing-adversarial}{https://github.com/Hadisalman/smoothing-adversarial}}.
+We use the same training set-up and other hyper-parameters as specified in their Github: \href{https://github.com/Hadisalman/smoothing-adversarial}{https://github.com/Hadisalman/smoothing-adversarial}.